Wednesday, April 2, 2014

 So Virginia, the protagonist, lived in a huge mansion in Alabama with her neglectful parents and servants.
 When she was three, her parents had another child, but it ended up dying a few days later.
 Luckily, this book takes place years later, so it's not "too soon" to be making any jokes.
 Ever since the death, her parents have been cold and unfeeling toward not just Virginia but each other.
 It hit Virginia pretty hard too, since she was just dying for a little sister.
 Oh, and it also turned out that her parents were running on inheritance money, and it had nearly run out, so they moved to an apartment in New York City.
 If they wanted to live cheaper, I'm sure there were less expensive options than an apartment in New York, but OK.

 So this is where our story begins.
 Virginia has to sleep in a dirty apartment in a lumpy bed.
 Oh, and by the way, her father is a failed inventor and her mother plays piano a lot, so... yeah.
 That's crucial later on.
 The next day, Virginia went to school and, as you can imagine, the other children did not take to her well.
-She should have just paid them to be her friends; oh wait, she's middle-class now.
+She should have just paid them to be her friends; oh wait, she's middle class now.
 At one point, she said that the people used "youse guys" instead of "you guys."
 When does this book take place?
 Nobody says that.

 Back at home, the movers are lifting Virginia's mom's piano through their window.
 Is that a thing people do?
 Are windows that big?
 It also seems kind of dangerous...
 I mean, there could certainly be treble.
 Aaaaaaaaand there goes my viewers.
 But actually, the piano does almost fall, as the cable starts snapping and Virginia tackles her mother out of harm's way.
-It turns out that the piano had a safety chord just in case something like that happens, though, so it turned out OK.
+It turns out that the piano had a safety cord just in case something like that happens, though, so it turned out OK.

 Oh, and her dad calls her Caroline, after her dead sister.
 This reminds me way too much of Bill's family in It, by Steven King.
-I love Steven King.
+I like Steven King.
 I'm not a huge fan of most of the movies made after his books, though, because so much of it is in the characters' heads.
-Just like Ender's Game, by Orson Scott Card: The book was phenomenal, but the movie was totally unsatisfying because the book was so focussed on Ender's mental anguish that it would have been nearly impossible to make a good movie.
+Just like Ender's Game, by Orson Scott Card: the book was phenomenal, but the movie was totally unsatisfying because the book was so focused on Ender's mental anguish that it would have been nearly impossible to make a good movie.
 Honestly, I don't care what people say about Orson Scott Card and his religious views, he is an amazing author.
 Ender's Game is probably one of my favorite books out there with The World According to Garp, by John Irving and The Passage, by Justin Cronin.
 Oh my god, The Passage was awesome.
 And I totally just lost track of what I was saying.
 So I'll skip forward a little bit.

 At home, Virginia is looking in her mirror, thinking about how she has no friends, when she sees a little girl behind her.
 She's about to scream, but then the little girl tells her to be quiet and this wouldn't be a Shivers book if the characters actually did something productive.
 So Virginia, being lonely, tells the strange little girl everything.
 But then her mother's piano playing, which went on all day, stopped, so as Virginia went to make sure that her mom wasn't coming to check on her, the little girl vanished.